The History Of Double Glazing

 Today, double glazed windows are more common than single glazed windows.
 There are so many different designs available today that people can choose exactly what they want.
 Years ago, people with old fashioned and ancient homes were uncertain of double glazed windows as they were very modern looking and wouldn’t fit in with the style of an old home.

-Today, companies around the world have been successful in creating different style double glazed windows to allow them to match any home.
+Today, companies around the world have been successful in creating different styles of double glazed windows to allow them to match any home.
 So from 1965 to the present day, double glazing has got better and its performance standards have risen significantly thanks to companies that have constantly made them better with different ideas.

 Complete Glazing Birmingham